-The Turo identification card does not satisfy state or provincial "Financial Responsibility" requirements, and cannot be used to register your car.
+The Turo incident information card does not satisfy state or provincial "Financial Responsibility" requirements, and cannot be used to register your car.
 Furthermore, none of these cards may be used for New York vehicles (vehicles that are registered to or whose home location is New York state).
 Cars on Turo cannot be shared in New York or delivered to New York State.

-Please note that there are different identification cards — one for our 49 states (excluding New York), others for the relevant Canadian province, and an Insurance Certificate for Germany.
-Please ensure that you have the correct identification card for your location.
+Please note that there are different cards — one for our 49 US states (excluding New York), others for the relevant Canadian province, and an Insurance Certificate for Germany.
+Please ensure that you have the correct card for your location.
 In Canada, you must also print and include the Canada Accident Advice Card.
 German hosts should also print and include an Accident Form.